fako/writing/setting/index.md

 A point on the edge of the world that is higher than The Tower of Atam.
 When Serson climbs a mountain to refresh his knowledge and reaches this point, The Atad that strikes him comes from outside The Valley.
-As Tirdecpion gets the knowledge from his father like he always does he goes insane.
+As Tirion gets the knowledge from his father like he always does he goes insane.